First place has him feeling better.

 Griffin practiced all week and assumed he would start up until he was informed by coach Mike Shanahan during a meeting.

-"He wanted to play, but when I hear two of the best doctors saying don't play him, I don't play him," said Shanahan, who got his 173rd win, one behind Mike Holmgren for 11th on the career list.
+"He wanted to play, but when I hear two of the best doctors saying don't play him, I don't play him," Shanahan said, who got his 173rd win, one behind Mike Holmgren for 11th on the career list.

 Cousins is no RG3, but the fourth-round pick from Michigan State was efficient, accurate and only made one major mistake -- an early interception to set up Cleveland's first TD.

-Cousins completed 26 of 37 passes as the Redskins improved to 5-0 since their bye.
+Cousins finished with 26-of-37 passing as the Redskins improved to 5-0 since their bye.
 They'll end the season with games against NFC East rivals Philadelphia and Dallas, teams they beat in consecutive weeks to start their streak.

 If the Browns thought they were getting a break with Cousins, he proved to be as challenging to stop as his more elusive and hyped teammate.